AlibabaCloudDocs/gpdb/intl.en-US/API Reference/Tag management/ListTagResources.md

 # ListTagResources

-Queries tags that are bound to one or more AnalyticDB for PostgreSQL instances.
+You can call this operation to query tags that are bound to one or more AnalyticDB for PostgreSQL instances.

 ## Debugging